Advertising, Attention, and Financial Markets

 109 Pages Posted: 2 Jan 2015 Last revised: 16 Jan 2018

 Date Written: January 2018

-We investigate the impact of product market advertising on investor attention and financial markets.
-Using daily advertising data we can identify short-term effects of advertising.
-We develop a new proxy for investor attention based on a company's Wikipedia page views and show that advertising has a positive impact on investor attention, but only very little impact on turnover and liquidity.
-Most importantly, asset prices are not influenced by advertising in the short run.
-These findings are different from studies using yearly advertising expenditures and suggest that attempts to temporarily inflate stock returns via short-term adjustments to advertising are ineffective.
+Using daily advertising data, we analyze short-term effects of advertising on investor attention and on financial market outcomes.
+We develop a new proxy for investor attention based on companies' Wikipedia page views and show that advertising has a positive impact on investor attention, but only little impact on turnover and liquidity.
+Most importantly, short-term stock returns are not influenced by advertising.
+Further results suggest that previous findings of a positive relation between advertising and returns are due to reverse causality.
+Thus, the belief that stock prices can be temporarily inflated via advertising is misguided.

 Keywords: Advertising, Investor Attention, Wikipedia, Turnover, Liquidity, Returns